China's central banker says yuan level 'appropriate', trade tensions risk to global economy

-Yi Gang, the governor of the People's Bank of China, said in a statement to the International Monetary Fund's steering committee that Beijing is "deeply disappointed" in the IMF's failure to realign its shareholding structure to recognize the rising influence of China and other fast-growing economies.
+Yi Gang, the governor of the People's Bank of China, said in a statement to the International Monetary Fund's steering committee that Beijing is "deeply disappointed" in the IMF's failure to realign its shareholding structure to recognise the rising influence of China and other fast-growing economies.

 Yi pushed back against the U.S. Treasury's Aug.
 5 designation of China as a currency manipulator after China's yuan fell below the psychologically important level of 7 to the dollar.